gregory-at-allsbecom/gregory-at-allsbecom.github.io/_posts/2016-01-09-ubuntu-15-on-ibm-lenovo-ideapad-100s.markdown

   **ext4 /home remaining space on 128GB MMC**

 That was that.
-The installer did it's thing, I rebooted and had a nicely usable system with everything I needed, already working, and already installed, from office, to development, sound, video, trackpad, and on and on...honestly, I don't, and probably never will understand, why people deal with Windows and having to individually install every little thing they need to do basic computing work.
+The installer did it's thing, I rebooted and had a nicely usable system with everything I needed, already working, and already installed, from office, to development, sound, video, trackpad, and on and on - and, oh yeah, by the way, *my 128gb MicroSD card which didn't work at all in Windows 10, worked perfectly in Ubuntu as my SWAP and /home partition, go figure!!!*...honestly, I don't, and probably never will understand, why people deal with Windows and having to individually install every little thing they need to do basic computing work.

 I hope this helps you down the road to being productive with Linux on an ideapad 100s, it was a bit of a journey for me to get here.
 If not, I hope you found this information useful.
 Take care!